 Court interpreting is a highly skilled profession.
 It requires more than being bilingual—you must be trained, experienced and knowledgeable about legal terminology in both languages.
 The Interpreter Certification program is not a training program, so before you seek certification, you should already have training and experience in interpretation.
 Before you apply, review the National Center for State Courts’ self-assessment guide.

-Unless you are already certified federally or in another state and seek certification by reciprocity, you’ll need to complete the following steps to become a certified court interpreter in Indiana.
+Unless you are already certified federally or in another state and seek certification by reciprocity, you’ll need to complete the following steps within two years to become a certified court interpreter in Indiana.

 - Register and be accepted to the program